janbsc4/BoardgameRecommender/README.md

 cd BoardgameRecommender
 ```

-Then, edit the *gameslist.py* to your liking, adding games you're interested in.
+Then, edit the *gameslist.py* to your liking, as described in step 1).

 To run the script just: